eth-cscs/UserLabDay/slides/compiling/README.md

-Presentation for the parallel session `Compiling` with instructions on `Building Software on Piz Daint`
+Presentation for the parallel session `Compiling` with instructions about `Building Software on Piz Daint`